 Every day, thousands of people fall victim to fraudulent emails, texts and calls from scammers pretending to be their bank.
 And in this time of expanded use of online banking, the problem is only growing worse.
 Educating yourself is one of the most effective ways to prevent falling victim to phishing scams.

 Online scams aren’t so scary when you know what to look for.
 And at KS StateBank, we’re committed to helping you spot them as an extra layer of protection for your account.
 We’ve joined with the American Bankers Association and banks across the country in a nationwide effort to fight phishing—one scam at a time.

 We want every bank client to become a pro at spotting a phishing scam—and stop bank impostors in their tracks.
 It starts with these four words: Banks Never Ask That.
 Because when you know what sounds suspicious, you’ll be less likely to be fooled.

 - Text Message: If you receive a text message from someone claiming to be your bank asking you to sign in, or offer up your personal information, it’s a scam.
 Banks never ask that.

 - Email: Watch out for emails that ask you to click a suspicious link or provide personal information.
 The sender may claim to be someone from your bank, but it’s a scam.
 Banks never ask that.

 - Phone Call: Would your bank ever call you to verify your account number?
 No!
 Banks never ask that.
 If you’re ever in doubt that the caller is legitimate, just hang up and call the bank directly at a number you trust.

 You've probably seen some of these scams before.
 But that doesn't stop a scammer from trying.
-For more tips on how to keep phishing criminals at bay, including videos, an interactive quiz and more, visit BanksNeverAskThat.com.
-Be sure to share the web page with your friends and family.
+For more tips on how to keep phishing criminals at bay, including videos, visit BanksNeverAskThat.com.

 If you receive a suspicious email or text: